Mayhem at Russian Border as Thousands Flee Putin’s Draft

 It felt like they were fleeing “the most hostile” country in the world, Mikhail told The Daily Beast.
 “During one of the interrogations by traffic police, I had to show my unusual birthmark and lie to them that I had cancer.
 They believed me and let us go but only to the next checkpoint, where we were once again interrogated.”

-Rumors that the FSB is set to close Russian borders as thousands continue to flee the country has only fueled the panic among citizens desperate to evade conscription.
-The traffic lineups at Russia’s border with Georgia and Kazakhstan now stretches dozens of miles, with fleeing citizens often leaving behind their suitcases and vehicles in the midst of the chaos.
+Rumors that the FSB is set to close Russian borders as thousands continue to flee the country have only fueled the panic among citizens desperate to evade conscription.
+The traffic lineups at Russia’s border with Georgia and Kazakhstan now stretch dozens of miles, with fleeing citizens often leaving behind their suitcases and vehicles in the midst of the chaos.

 “We were treated as enemies in our own country,” Mikhail said.
 “I cannot blame them, they are enemies to us, we could not even think of killing people in Ukraine!”